 Unlike the exemption for purchases made by the federal government and its agencies, taxation of purchases by state and local governments is not prohibited by constitutional restrictions.
-However, if a state sales tax were imposed on state, county and municipal governments, the cost of governmental services would rise along with the taxes required to fund them.
-Such taxation would also result in a transfer of funds from certain activities (e.g., highway construction) to the General Revenue Fund, the depository fund for most Consumers Sales and Service Tax and Use Tax revenue.
+However, if a state sales tax were imposed on state, county, and municipal governments, the cost of governmental services would rise along with the taxes required to fund them.
+Such taxation would also result in a transfer of funds from certain activities (e.g., highway construction) to the General Revenue Fund, the depository fund for most Sales Tax revenue.

-1Information on the exemption for purchases by the United States government can be found in the section on "Group IX--Federally Mandated Exemptions".
+&lt;sup>2Information on the exemption for purchases by the United States government can be found in the section on "Group VII-Statutory Provisions That Are Not True Expenditures."